casadi/casadi/doxygen/pages/Problem-formulations.md

   - @ref alpaqa::TypeErasedProblem::eval_hess_ψ "eval_hess_ψ"
   - @ref alpaqa::TypeErasedProblem::get_hess_ψ_num_nonzeros "get_hess_ψ_num_nonzeros"

-Sparse matrices are encoded in compressed-column format.
+Sparse matrices are stored in [compressed column storage](https://www.eigen.tuxfamily.org/dox/group__TutorialSparse.html#TutorialSparseIntro)
+(CCS) format.
 For symmetric Hessian matrices, only the upper triangle is stored.
 Upon initialization, the number of nonzeros is queried by the solver using the `get_xyz_num_nonzeros()` function, and storage is allocated for the arrays of column/row indices and for the nonzero values.
-Then the `eval_xyz()` function is called once with an empty `values` argument, indicating that the column/row indices representing the sparsity should be initialized.
+Then the `eval_xyz()` function is called once with an empty `values` argument (`values.size() == 0`), indicating that the column/row indices representing the sparsity should be initialized.
 Subsequent calls to `eval_xyz()` then pass a non-empty `values` argument, in addition to the initialized column/row indices, and the user should then overwrite the nonzero values of the matrix.

 If the matrix is dense, `get_xyz_num_nonzeros()` should return zero, the column/row indices are not used, and the `values` argument to `eval_xyz()` provides storage for a dense column-major matrix.

+@note   Currently, symmetric dense matrices should store the full matrix, not just the upper triangular part.
+This is different from the sparse case, and we might want to change this in the future.

+Some solvers do not require the full Hessian matrices, but use Hessian-vector products only, for example when using Newton-CG.
+These products can often be computed efficiently using automatic differentiation, at a computational cost that's not much higher than a gradient evaluation.

+The @ref alpaqa::TypeErasedProblem "TypeErasedProblem" class provides functions to query which optional problem functions are available.
+For example,
+@ref alpaqa::TypeErasedProblem::provides_eval_jac_g "provides_eval_jac_g"
+returns true if the problem provides an implementation for
+@ref alpaqa::TypeErasedProblem::eval_jac_g "eval_jac_g".
+Calling an optional
+function that is not provided results in an @ref alpaqa::not_implemented_error exception being thrown.

+### Specialized combined evaluations

+In practice, the solvers do not always evaluate the functions @f$ f(x) @f$ and
+@f$ g(x) @f$ directly.
+Instead, they evaluate the Lagrangian and augmented Lagrangian functions of the problem.
+In many applications, such as single-shooting optimal control problems, some computations are common to the evaluation of both @f$ f(x) @f$ and @f$ g(x) @f$, and significant speedups can be achieved by providing implementations that evaluate both at the same time, or even compute the (augmented) Lagrangian directly.
+Similarly, when using automatic differentiation, evaluation of the gradient @f$ \nabla f(x) @f$ produces the function value @f$ f(x) @f$ as a byproduct, motivating the simultaneous evaluation of these quantities as well.

+The full list of these combined evaluations can be found in the @ref alpaqa::TypeErasedProblem "TypeErasedProblem" documentation.
+They can be provided in the same fashion as `eval_f` above.
+  - @ref alpaqa::TypeErasedProblem::eval_f_grad_f "eval_f_grad_f"
+  - @ref alpaqa::TypeErasedProblem::eval_f_g "eval_f_g"
+  - @ref alpaqa::TypeErasedProblem::eval_f_grad_f_g "eval_f_grad_f_g"
+  - @ref alpaqa::TypeErasedProblem::eval_grad_f_grad_g_prod "eval_grad_f_grad_g_prod"
+  - @ref alpaqa::TypeErasedProblem::eval_grad_L "eval_grad_L"
+  - @ref alpaqa::TypeErasedProblem::eval_ψ "eval_ψ"
+  - @ref alpaqa::TypeErasedProblem::eval_grad_ψ_from_ŷ "eval_grad_ψ_from_ŷ"
+  - @ref alpaqa::TypeErasedProblem::eval_grad_ψ "eval_grad_ψ"
+  - @ref alpaqa::TypeErasedProblem::eval_ψ_grad_ψ "eval_ψ_grad_ψ"